Linux find Command: 32 Examples, From Beginner to Pro Level

 find / -path "/proc" -prune -o -name "*.conf" -print

-files, but skips /proc
+Searches for .conf files, but skips /proc directory.

 14. ๐ Find Files Modified in the Last Hour